 If a Muslim purifies himself in line with Allah’s commandments and the Prophet’s instructions, his prayer will purify him of sins thoroughly.

 This tremendous need for ghusl calls for an inside and simple explanations to it, as a lot of Muslims finds ghusl something hard to do; but it isn’t all that hard.
 You just need a simplified explanation to make it easy.

 So stay with me as I riff on how to go about ghusl like the prophet did.

 Since you are here, you should peruse this guide if you already know how to do ghusl.
-Who knows, you may be missing out something or we may left out something which you can help with.
+Who knows, you may be missing out something or we may leave out something which you can be of help.